benjacoblee/hiphop-hangman/README.md

 ## Methodology

 I started by implementing the most basic version of the game - matching the user-entered string with a pre-existing string.
-Once this worked, I slowly added the small stuff: audio placeholders, CSS styling, buttons, display refreshes, etc.
+Once this worked, I slowly introduced other elements: audio placeholders, CSS styling, buttons, display refreshes, etc.

 ## Motivations